snaildos/docs/API.md

 # Users

-- ## Users endpoints are the main feature of snail portal, it allows creating new users, updating them and / or deleting them.
+- ## Users endpoints are the main feature of snail portal, it allows for creating new users, updating them and/or deleting them.

 ### Create a new user: users.createUser POST /users/create (201 Created)